Matroids are not Ehrhart positive: Introduction

-Such fact has motivated the study of these polynomials as both combinatorial and arithmetic invariants of polytopes.
-A basic result in Ehrhart theory is that if $\dim \mathscr{P} = d$, then:
+This result has motivated the study of these polynomials as both combinatorial and arithmetic invariants of lattice polytopes.
+A basic result in Ehrhart theory is that if $\dim \mathscr{P} = d$, then

-where $\operatorname{vol}$ is the function that associates to a lattice polytope its normalized volume.
+where $\operatorname{vol}$ is the function that associates to a lattice polytope its relative volume.

 Observe that equation \eqref{basica} reveals that the coefficients of degrees $d$, $d-1$ and $0$ of the Ehrhart polynomial of a polytope $\mathscr{P}$ of dimension $d$ are always positive.
-The coefficients accompanying the terms of degrees $1,\ldots, d-2$ are not as well-understood.
-Although it is possible to derive general formulas for each of the coefficients of $\ehr(\mathscr{P},t)$, they are quite complicated.
+However, the coefficients accompanying the terms of degrees $1,\ldots, d-2$ are not as well-understood.
+Although following McMullen \cite{mcmullen} it is possible to derive general formulas for each of the coefficients of $\ehr(\mathscr{P},t)$, they are quite complicated.

-For the members of basic families of polytopes such as regular simplices, hypercubes, cross-polytopes and hypersimplices, there exist explicit formulas that permit to compute all of their Ehrhart coefficients.
+For the members of some families of basic polytopes such as regular simplices, hypercubes, cross-polytopes and hypersimplices, there exist explicit formulas that permit to compute all of their Ehrhart coefficients.
 Many of these examples are addressed in the books by Beck and Robins \cite{beck} and Beck and Sanyal \cite{becksanyal}.

-Some examples on dimension $3$, such as \textit{Reeve's tetrahedron} \cite[Example 3.22]{beck}, exhibit that the coefficients of the Ehrhart polynomial of a polytope can be negative.
-Even when one restricts to the family of $0/1$-polytopes, i.e., polytopes whose vertices have all of its coordinates equal to $0$ or $1$, it is possible to find examples of polytopes that have negative Ehrhart coefficients \cite{liuorder}.
+Some examples in dimension $3$, such as the so-called ``Reeve's tetrahedron'' \cite[Example 3.22]{beck}, exhibit that sometimes the coefficients of the Ehrhart polynomial of a polytope can be negative.
+In fact, Hibi et al. \cite{hibi-negative} showed that \emph{all} the coefficients of degrees $1,\ldots,d-2$ can be negative simultaneously.
+Even when one restricts to the family of $0/1$-polytopes, i.e., polytopes whose vertices have all of their coordinates equal to $0$ or $1$, it is possible to find examples that have negative Ehrhart coefficients; see \cite{liuorder} by Liu and Tsuchiya for an example.

-When $\mathscr{P}$ is an integral polytope such that $\ehr(\mathscr{P},t)$ has positive coefficients, we say that $\mathscr{P}$ is \textit{Ehrhart positive}.
-A main reference about Ehrhart positivity is Fu Liu's survey \cite{liuehrhart}.
+When $\mathscr{P}$ is a lattice polytope such that $\ehr(\mathscr{P},t)$ has positive coefficients, we say that $\mathscr{P}$ is \emph{Ehrhart positive}.
+A main reference about Ehrhart positivity is Liu's survey \cite{liu}.

-One of the main open problems in this framework was a conjecture posed in 2007 by De Loera, Haws and K\"oppe \cite{deloera}.
+One of the main open problems in this framework was a conjecture posed in 2007 by De Loera, Haws and K\"oppe \cite[Conjecture 2]{deloera}.